 But alas the boom was not to last.
 In 1916 Ecuador’s cocoa crop was hit by a fungal plague that devastated plantations for years to come.
 As Ecuador’s exports fell away, other countries filled the supply gap, and the local industry never really recovered.
 Haciendas rotated into other crops, and Ecuadorian cacao was grown at a much smaller and more local scale.

 Today two different types of Ecuador cocoa plants are grown – National (arriba) and the CCN51 hybrid.
-The National Arriba beans, recognised for their fine floral flavor and fruity aromas, are highly sought after by European chocolate makers.
+The National Arriba beans (fine aroma beans), recognised for their fine floral flavor and fruity aromas, are highly sought after by European chocolate makers and considered the very best cacao for chocolate production.
 Ecuador produces around 63% of all fine Arriba chocolate on the planet today.
-The CCN51 plants are more resistent to disease, but attract a cheaper price in world commodity markets.
+Sadly, Fine Aroma now only accounts for less than 5% of the world's overall cocoa crop.
+The hybrid CCN51 plants are more resistent to disease and produce larger beans, but do to their less refined taste they attract cheaper prices in world commodity markets.

 In the present day, Ecuadorian chocolate is flourishing and bringing sustainable changes for those that grow and harvest cacao around the country.
 Cultivation of Ecuador cocoa plants on the whole remains a small-scale family operation, with most plantations found on the humid coastal lowlands of Ecuador, and in the shaded Amazon rainforest.